CEOS-ARD - Optical - Nighttime Light Surface Radiance

 Requirements

-WARNING: The requirement numbers below are not stable and may change or may be removed at any time.
+WARNING: The section numbers in front of the title (e.g. 1.1) are not stable and may change or may be removed at any time.
 Do not use the numbers to refer back to specific requirements!
-Instead, use the textual identifier that is provided in brackets directly after the title.
+Instead, use the textual identifier that is provided below the title.

 1. General Metadata